gliboc/simeon/README.md

 ### miniSQL

-`astSql.ml` contains the miniSQL types defined according to the grammar.
-Such expressions can be parsed from the SQL language using the code in `parser.mly`
+`ast.ml` contains the miniSQL AST defined according to the grammar.
+Such expressions can be parsed from the miniSQL language using the code in `parser.mly`

-The file `compiler.ml` is aimed at translating the miniSQL ast to the relational algebra ast, though it is not fully implemented yet.
+The file `compiler.ml` translates the miniSQL ast to the relational algebra.

+### Autres

+`testing_renaming.ml` montre un exemple de fonctionnement du renaming de relation, prenant en compte les possibles conflits.

+## Usage

+### Build

+`make` in the root directory should suffice

 ### repl

 The REPL parses SQL queries on the fly.
-It is now functional.
+You can launch it using `./main.native`, or if you have `rlwrap` installed, using `rlwrap ./main.native` for more convenience.

 ### Tests

 Some working examples can be found in `tested_queries`

+## Implementation

-## What's working
+### What's working

-In the relational algebra, the following operators are functioning:
+In the relational algebra, the following operators are working:
-- selection, projection, cartesion product, relation, minus, union
+- selection, projection, cartesian product, minus, union
-- `in` in the form of a standalone relational algebra operation.
-It should be replaced with its translation once join is implemented
+- join
 - renaming for columns and relations is implemented
-- join is half-implemented too

 In the miniSQL, the following commands are operationnal :
 - SELECT ..
 FROM ..
 WHERE ..
 - SELECT * FROM ..
-- UNION, MINUS
+- UNION, UNION ALL, MINUS
 - ORDER BY ..
 (DESC)
-- Conditions IN, NOTIN
+- Conditions IN, NOT IN
 - Conditions on advanced numerical expressions ('+', '-', '*')
 - Logical formulas (/\, \/, !)
-- nested queries

 ### Details